• Skip to primary navigation

 Wash the cucumbers thoroughly.

-Leave them whole and place them into a large glass jar, food-safe plastic container or a canning pot.
+Leave them whole and place them into a large glass jar, food-safe plastic container or a pickle crock.
 DO NOT use an aluminum pan or other reactive container.

 Day 2